yashparmar15/jodit-react/README.md

 npm install jodit-react --save
 ```

-## If not then Update editor version
+## If not, then Update editor version
 ```bash
 npm update jodit-react
 ```